jdmonin/JSettlers2/doc/Readme.developer.md

 The web app is a work in progress.

-To build and run this web app and its server you will need Java 8 or higher, gradle 5 or higher, and a Java servlet container such as Jetty or Tomcat.
+To build and run this web app and its server you will need Java 8 or higher, gradle 5.6 or higher, and a Java servlet container such as Jetty or Tomcat.

-Run `gradle war` or `gradle build` to assemble all components into **build/libs/socweb.war**
+Run `gradle war` or `gradle build` to assemble all components into **build/libs/socweb.war** (the html5 client) and **build/libs/socserver.war** (the server/servlet).

 The server has other run-time requirements (like protobuf JARs) which won't be part of its .war file: Those must be downloaded and placed into your Jetty